 Note: Once you get a contact lens fitting and a prescription card from your ophthalmologist, you can order non-prescription colored contacts online from retailers like 1-800 Contacts.

 You can get prescription colored contacts if you already have a valid contact lens prescription.
 If you don't have one, you can schedule a contact lens fitting with an eye doctor.

 You can also visit 1-800 Contacts for more information.

 What to Expect at a Contact Lens Fitting

-They will also show you how to insert and remove your lenses and instruct you on how to wear and store your contacts.
-Usually, you will be scheduled for a follow-up appointment in a week or so to check in and make sure your vision is good and your eyes are healthy.
+They will also show you how to insert and remove your lenses and instruct you on wearing and storing your contacts.
+Usually, you will be scheduled for a follow-up appointment in a week or so to see how the contact lenses fit you.